AtilaSaraiva/GPU-Born-Modeling/README.md

 # Synthetic Seismic Data using acoustic wave propagation written in CUDA C++

-Simple implementation of the acoustic wave propagation in a 2D model using finite-differences in the time-domain and optimized in CUDA.
+Simple implementation of the Born modeling algorithm in a 2D model using finite-differences in the time-domain and optimized in CUDA.
+Born modeling have as a objective to demigrate a migrated seismic image.
+It is generally used inside the Least Squares Reverse Time Migration Scheme.

 To compile the code just run: